Jornason/iOS-SwiftCharts/SwiftCharts.md

-# Using ShinobiCharts with Swift on iOS8
+# Using Pseudo-Frameworks with Swift on iOS8

 ### Introduction